Security Model

 Introspection Functions

-functions are overridden to only show the attributes and methods that have been explicitly whitelisted for the agent.
-This allows for useful introspection without leaking access to sensitive internal methods or private attributes (those prefixed with _
+The built-in dir() and help() functions are overridden to show only the attributes and methods that have been explicitly whitelisted for the agent.
+This allows for useful introspection without leaking access to sensitive internal methods or private attributes (those prefixed with _).

 For a complete overview of all sandbox limitations, see our Nearly Python guide.